-My new story: “Now You Never Call Me anymore” published by Adelaide Literary Magazine
+My new story: “Contraband,” published by Litro Magazine

-Dave’s upcoming novel “Back Beach Blues” is a classic Florida tale of beaches, action, humor, and romance.
-When he’s not writing new stories, Dave blogs about issues like Covid and the perils of old age.
+When he’s not creating new stories or working on a novel, Dave blogs about life, football (Go Blue!), music, the English language, and the perils of advancing age.
 He works as a freelance editor, helps wrangle social media for the Atlanta Writers Club, and keeps busy with his own platform (whatever “platform” means).
+In the earlier stages of life Dave was a radio journalist, disc jockey, and cab driver.
+He was NOT the “David Swan” described in this story by Nathaniel Hawthorne.

 Life, the South, and other mysteries

-- New!
-Now You Never Call Me Anymore – Past and present collide in New Orleans when a woman visits a dying ex-boyfriend.
-Published by Adelaide Literary Magazine.
+- Now You Never Call Me Anymore – Past and present collide in New Orleans when a woman visits a dying ex-boyfriend.
+Adelaide Literary Magazine.

 - Wednesday’s Road – Sometimes we need a little help to reach the end of our journey.
 Flora Fiction